 Don’t fill in surveys or respond to competitions or lotteries you did not enter.
 Don’t give your details to anyone, and don’t shop at companies that ask you tick a box, not to send on your details.
 One person suggests using a different middle initial on anything you have to complete.
 That way if you do get junk mail, you will know who it is from.
 Also tell your bank not to sell your details.

 Everyone must legally have their details on the local Electoral Register.
-But you can opt out of the open register, which can be bought by others, to sell to others.
+But you can opt out of the open register, which can be bought by others.

 - Mailing Preference Service is worth it up to a point.
 But it only stops junk mail from registered companies.
 Likewise the Baby Mailing Preference, Fax Preference Service and Bereavement Register.